-- The relationship between parent and child is so strong that for the staff to have the opportunity to build trust and create a positive experience it is imperative that you as the parents are to accompany your child as a silent observer.
+Silent Observer: The relationship between parent and child is so strong that in order for the staff to have the opportunity to build trust and create a positive experience with your child, it is imperative that you accompany your child as a silent observer.

 When the first tooth appears, or no later than their first birthday.
 Pediatric dentists focus on prevention and research shows that children who visit the dentist earlier are less likely to have tooth decay.

-Before children have teeth a wet washcloth is helpful to rub on the gums and remove food and bacteria.
-When teeth come in any small soft bristled toothbrush is will help remove bacteria that can lead to decay.
-Any soft-bristled toothbrush with a small head, preferably one designed specifically for infants, should be used at least once a day at bedtime.
+Before children have teeth, a wet washcloth is helpful to rub on the gums and remove food and bacteria.
+When teeth come in, any soft-bristled toothbrush with a small head (preferably one designed for infants) will help remove bacteria that can lead to decay.
+Teeth should be brushed at least once a day at bedtime.

 As soon as the teeth begin to appear, start brushing twice daily using fluoridated toothpaste and a soft, age-appropriate sized toothbrush.
-For children under 2 you should only use a “smear” or toothpaste.
-For children over 2 you can use a “pea” sized amount of toothpaste.
+For children under 2 years old, you should only use a “smear” of toothpaste.
+For children over 2 years old, you can use a “pea” sized amount of toothpaste.

-This is an interesting question and varies from child to child.
-However, what research continues to show is that children do not do an adequate job brushing their teeth alone until they reach the age of 6-7.
-Even at this point they still require supervision when brushing to prevent the “10 second brushing”.
+This varies from child to child.
+However, research continues to show is that children do not do an adequate job brushing their teeth alone until they reach the age of 6-7.
+Even at this age, most children still require supervision when brushing to prevent “10-second brushings”.

 YES.
-They are not just for chewing, they are important for speech development, development of the jaws, keeping space for permanent teeth.
-Decay in baby teeth can be easily prevented or treated, but failing to take care of baby teeth can cause life threatening infections.
+They are not just for chewing.
+Baby teeth are important for speech development, development of the jaw, and keeping space for permanent teeth.
+Decay in baby teeth can be easily prevented or treated, but failing to take care of baby teeth can cause life-threatening infections.

 Not necessarily.
-They only become a problem if they last for long periods of time and cause changes in the tooth alignment and facial shape.
-Ideally these habits don’t exist, or last for long periods.
-However many times they can.
-Because of this we have many recommendations we have found to be successful in discontinuing these habits in children.
-We can always discuss this with you and help decide if and when these habits have become detrimental and offer solutions to remove the habit.
+These habits only become a problem if they last for long periods of time and begin to cause changes in tooth alignment and facial shape.
+Ideally, these habits don’t exist or last for a short period of time.
+However, this is not always the case.
+Because of this, we have many recommendations and solutions for removing these habits in children.
+We are available to discuss with you and help decide if and when these habits have become detrimental.

 A check-up every six months is recommended in order prevent cavities and other dental problems.
 However, some children can benefit from different schedules.
 For example patients who are in braces can benefit from more regular cleanings, and some children who have great brushing habits and less chance of dental decay can benefit from more spaced out visits.